maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 # Development track

 These are the major tasks we still need to complete in approximate order and importance.
+How to report bugs and make suggestions is described on the [community](../About/Community.md) page.

 ## Milestone 0